Epistle of Jude: References to other books

-The Epistle of Jude references at least three other books, with two (Book of Zechariah & 2 Peter) being canonical in all churches and the other (Book of Enoch) non-canonical in most churches.
+The Epistle of Jude references at least three other books, with two (Book of Zechariah and 2 Peter) being canonical in all churches, and the other (Book of Enoch) non-canonical in most churches.

 Verse 9 refers to a dispute between Michael the Archangel and the devil about the body of Moses.
 Some interpreters understand this reference to be an allusion to the events described in Zechariah 3:1–2.
 The classical theologian Origen, as well as Clement of Alexandria, Didymus the Blind, and others, attributes this reference to the non-canonical Assumption of Moses.
 However, no extant copies of the Assumption of Moses contain this story, leading most scholars to conclude the section covering this dispute has been lost – perhaps a lost ending, since a story involving Moses's body would logically occur at the end.
 Some scholars disagree; James Charlesworth argues that the Assumption of Moses never contained any such content, and other ancient Church writers supported a different origin.

 Verses 14–15 contain a direct quotation of a prophecy from 1 Enoch 1:9.
 The title "Enoch, the seventh from Adam" is also sourced from 1 En.
 60:1.
 Most commentators assume that this indicates that Jude accepts the antediluvian patriarch Enoch as the author of the Book of Enoch which contains the same quotation.
 An alternative explanation is that Jude quotes the Book of Enoch aware that verses 14–15 are an expansion of the words of Moses from Deuteronomy 33:2.

 The Book of Enoch is not considered canonical by most churches, although it is by the Ethiopian Orthodox church.
 According to Western scholars, the older sections of the Book of Enoch (mainly in the Book of the Watchers) date from about 300 BC and the latest part (Book of Parables) probably was composed at the end of the 1st century BC.
 1 Enoch 1:9, mentioned above, is part of the pseudepigrapha and is among the Dead Sea Scrolls [4Q Enoch (4Q204[4QENAR]) COL I 16–18].
 It is largely accepted by scholars that the author of the Epistle of Jude was familiar with the Book of Enoch and was influenced by it in thought and diction.
+The reference to fallen angels suggests the possibility the author was familiar with related literature to Enoch such as the Book of Jubilees and 2 Baruch as well.

 The epistle also closely mirrors the Epistle of James, with many similar sentences and borrowed phrases.